-Addiction in Jackson, Mississippi
+Drug And Alcohol Addiction In Jackson, Mississippi

-The Opioid Epidemic in Jackson
+The Opioid Epidemic In Jackson

 Prescription drug abuse is now the fastest-growing drug problem in the nation.
-Jackson is evidence of this national epidemic, as opioid addiction rates are higher than ever and have been steadily rising within the city over the past few years.
+The city of Jackson has experienced an over saturation of prescriptions for prescription Opioids, which may be linked to the city’s rising rates of abuse.
 Opioids are drugs that release powerful surges of dopamine in the brain, which creates a sense of euphoria.
 Even those who take the medication as prescribed can become addicted in just one use.
-Many prescription painkiller medications are opioids, making them easily accessible to the majority of the population, despite the fact that they are extremely addictive.
+Many prescription painkiller medications are Opioids, making them easily accessible to the majority of the population, despite the fact that they are extremely addictive.

-During 2017, over 3.3 million opioid prescriptions were dispensed in Mississippi, which is higher than the number of residents living in the state.
+During 2017, over 3.3 million Opioid prescriptions were dispensed in Mississippi, which is higher than the number of residents living in the state.
 On average, over half a million pills were dispensed every day in Mississippi this past year.
-Correlatively, opioids were listed as the primary substance of abuse for 55.4% of all rehabilitation treatment admissions in Jackson in 2017.
+Correlatively, Opioids were listed as the primary substance of abuse for 55.4% of all rehabilitation treatment admissions in Jackson in 2017.
 Hinds County (which includes Jackson) also had one of the highest numbers of overdose deaths (30) and Naloxone administrations (243) in 2017 out of all of Mississippi.

-Rising Rates of Heroin Addiction and HIV
+Rising Rates Of Heroin Addiction And HIV

-In addition to prescription opioid misuse, Jackson is also struggling with rising rates of heroin abuse.
-Heroin is a highly-addictive illicit opioid drug that is processed from morphine.
+In addition to prescription Opioid misuse, Jackson is also struggling with rising rates of Heroin abuse.
+Heroin is a highly-addictive illicit opioid drug that is processed from Morphine.
 Heroin can be smoked and snorted, but is most commonly injected into veins, muscles, or under the skin.
-People who engage in heroin use or high-risk behaviors associated with heroin use put themselves at risk for contracting or transmitting viral infections such as HIV/AIDS or hepatitis.
+People who engage in Heroin use or high-risk behaviors associated with Heroin use put themselves at risk for contracting or transmitting viral infections such as HIV/AIDS or hepatitis.
 This is because when people inject drugs and share needles or other drug equipment, an uninfected person comes into contact with the infected blood of another and the virus spreads through bodily fluids.
 Additionally, drug use impairs judgment and people may expose themselves to the disease by having unprotected sex with an infected partner.

 Heroin use and addiction have been inseparably linked with HIV/AIDS since the beginning of the HIV epidemic.
 According to the CDC, as of 2015, Hinds County has the highest rates of people living with diagnosed HIV, new HIV diagnoses per 100,000, and HIV prevalence per 100,000 out of all of the counties in Mississippi.
-Such a statistic can partly be attributed to the heroin prevalence within the city; Jackson had one of the highest heroin-related hospital admissions in all of Mississippi in 2018.
+Such a statistic can partly be attributed to the Heroin prevalence within the city; Jackson had one of the highest Heroin-related hospital admissions in all of Mississippi in 2018.

-Youth Substance Abuse in Jackson
+Youth Substance Abuse In Jackson

-Data collected about drug use among Mississippi teens show that fewer teens are abusing drugs like cocaine, heroin, and marijuana, but the use of prescription opioids and inhalants is rising.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 6.79% of 12-17 year-olds and 10.36% of 18-25 year-olds in Mississippi abuse prescription pain relievers.
+Data collected about drug use among Mississippi teens show that fewer teens are abusing drugs like Cocaine, Heroin, and Marijuana, but the use of prescription Opioids and Inhalants is rising.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 6.79% of 12-17 year olds and 10.36% of 18-25 year olds in Mississippi abuse prescription pain relievers.
 The most commonly abused drugs among youth in Hinds County include Vicodin and Oxycontin.
 Additionally, an annual average of about 21,000 adolescents aged 12–17 (8.8% of all adolescents) in 2015 used alcohol in the past month.
 Among adolescents in Mississippi enrolled in substance use treatment in a single-day count, 39% were in treatment for both drug and alcohol problems.

 This influx in youth substance abuse can partly be attributed to the economic climate of Mississippi.
 As the poorest state in the nation, Mississippi faces greater challenges than many other states to prevent/combat mental illnesses and disorders.
 Only 11.3% of youth with severe depression in Mississippi received some sort of treatment.
 Depression and substance use disorders have a high percentage of co-occurrence in teens and adolescents, as many turn to alcohol or drugs as a means of self-medication.
 In an effort to reduce youth substance abuse in Jackson, the Hinds Behavioral Health Services is providing children and youth educational presentations across the county at no charge.